davefernig/sortable-challenge/README.md

 ##Implementation Details

-### Data Cleaning
+### Cleaning
-- Some replacements are made (e.g. the Greek letter mu becomes 'mju').
-There are opportunities for further gains here.
+- Some rule-based substitutions are made (the Greek letter mu becomes 'mju', 'hewlett packard' is replaced with 'hp', etc).
+There are opportunities for further gains here, I have only implemented ones that seemed to yield obvious performance gains based on visually examining the output.
 - Strings are sent to lower, split into their alphabetic and numeric components, and other chars removed (e.g. so that "XL-200s" is equivalent to "xl 200 s")

 ### Data Structures